 Clinical Speech & Language Studies

-The course provides additional specialist qualifications to already qualified Speech and Language Therapists and does not serve as initial qualification to practise as a Speech and Language Therapist.
+The course provides additional specialist qualifications to already qualified Speech and Language Therapists and does not serve as initial qualification to practice as a Speech and Language Therapist.
 Those without an existing qualification in Speech and Language Therapy/Speech-Language Pathology should therefore not apply.
+This course will appeal to clinicians who are competent in working with dysphagia/voice clients and who wish to enhance their knowledge and skills to a more advanced level.

 Entry requirements